-3) You will then need to meet with the associate chair of the department, Rebecca Fraser-Thill.
-You should plan to meet with her for 10 minutes during her major declaration appointment times, which vary weekly.
-Be sure to complete steps 1 and 2 BEFORE meeting with the chair.
-Please reserve a specific time slot by using the appointment manager in this link.
+3) You will then need to meet with the associate chair of the department, Kathy Mathis.
+You should plan to meet with her for 20 minutes during her major declaration appointment times.
+Prof. Mathis will meet with three people during each time slot.
+You can schedule a meeting with her using this online appointment manager.
+Note that all available appointment times for the semester are listed now, and vary weekly, so check your schedule and pick the best time for you.
+Appointments are first come, first served.
+Be sure to complete steps 1 and 2 BEFORE meeting with the associate chair.

 Note: In order to prompt exploration and a full embrace of the liberal arts, the Psychology Department discourages students from declaring the major during their first year.
-If you are a first year student, you are welcome to schedule an appointment with Professor Fraser-Thill to discuss your choice of classes and major requirements, but please wait until sophomore year to proceed with the official declaration process.
+If you are a first year student, you are welcome to schedule an appointment with Prof. Mathis to discuss your choice of classes and major requirements, but please wait until sophomore year to proceed with the official declaration process.

 Commonly Asked Questions: